SadWillman/Music-Quiz-Python/README.md

 ## Music Quiz Python

 This is a simple music quiz made in Python using the "pygame" library, this serves more as a template rather than a full-fledged game.
-Fell free to add your own music to it in the "songs" folder.
+Feel free to add your own music to it in the "songs" folder.

 This is a simple music quiz made in Python using the "pygame" library, this serves more as a template rather than a full-fledged game.
-Fell free to add your own music to it in the "songs" folder.
+Feel free to add your music to it in the "songs" folder.

 ## How to play the game

-* To play the game you can either make it an .exe or just run it in your VCE.
+* To play the game you can either make it a .exe or just run it in your Text editor.

 ## How to play the game

 To play the game you can either make it an .exe or just run it in your VCE.

-## How to make it into an .exe
+## How to make it into a .exe
-In the console of your VTE, do the following to make it into an .exe.
+In the console of your Text editor, do the following to make it into a .exe.

 1. "pip install pyinstaller"
 2. "pyinstaller --onefile --windowed --noconsole main.py"